Building HOA Committees

 FINANCIALS

 The developer board should constantly evaluate the financial condition of the community to ensure that the association is financially stable, has a balanced budget, and has an appropriately funded operating account and reserve account.
 By the time of transition to homeowner control, the association should be self-sufficient.
 If there are deficiencies being funded by the Developer leading up to the transition, that is an indication that the assessment is set too low.
-By monitoring the financials through development, the developer board can ensure that appropriate assessment increases are taken to provide sufficient income at the time of transition to cover anticipated expenses.
+By monitoring the financials through development, the developer board can ensure that appropriate assessments are taken to provide sufficient income at the time of transition to cover anticipated expenses.

 Every community should have a reserve study in place that lays out a plan for the repairs and replacements of common areas.
 It is prudent to thoroughly review the reserve study to make sure that all common area improvements that should be funded are included.
 Studies should be updated at least every three years, unless the CC&Rs require more frequent updates, to make certain that the association’s reserve account is sufficiently funded at the time of transition.
 Failing to fund reserves adequately is a common area of contention with homeowner boards following the transition.